Health and Wellness at Camp

 COVID Procedures/Guidelines for 2023

 Please review our full COVID Action Plan on our website, which is updated as often as we receive new information.
-As the information changes frequently, this document is ever-changing, and we will communicate with families when any updates are made.
+We will communicate with families when any updates are made.

-The flu virus is still present during the spring and summer, and because we live in close quarters at Alleghany, it could be easily spread to other campers.
-Camp Alleghany follows the American Camp Association guidelines for flu prevention.
-If your camper was not able to receive a flu vaccine this year, please simply disclose this information to us upon check-in.
-We will follow the simple guidelines in the days leading up to camp as well as on Opening Day.
-You will find many of these to be similar to our COVID prevention guidelines.
+Viruses are still present during the spring and summer, and because we live in close quarters at Alleghany, they could be easily spread to other campers.
+Camp Alleghany follows the American Camp Association guidelines for flu/virus prevention.
+It is helpful to us to know if your camper received a flu or COVID vaccine.

 - Keep her at home until she has been fever free for 24 hours, without the use of an antipyretic (e.g. Tylenol)